volterraedge/terraform-provider-volterra/docs/resources/volterra_fleet.md

   // One of the arguments from this list "no_bond_devices bond_device_list" must be set no_bond_devices = true

-  // One of the arguments from this list "no_dc_cluster_group dc_cluster_group dc_cluster_group_inside" must be set no_dc_cluster_group = true
+  // One of the arguments from this list "dc_cluster_group dc_cluster_group_inside no_dc_cluster_group" must be set no_dc_cluster_group = true
   fleet_label         = ["sfo"]

-  // One of the arguments from this list "disable_gpu enable_gpu enable_vgpu" must be set
+  // One of the arguments from this list "enable_vgpu disable_gpu enable_gpu" must be set disable_gpu = true

-  enable_vgpu {
-    feature_type   = "feature_type"
-    server_address = "gridlicense1.example.com"
-    server_port    = "7070"
-  }

-  // One of the arguments from this list "default_config device_list interface_list" must be set
+  // One of the arguments from this list "interface_list default_config device_list" must be set

   interface_list {
     interfaces {